2shea/whalequench/_posts/2019-09-02-learning-to-speak-code.markdown

 ---
-flayout: post
+layout: single
 title:  "Learning to Speak Code"
 date:   2019-09-02 17:36:34 -0700
 categories: blog
 tags: talon
-author: Emily Shea
+toc: true
+excerpt: "A unique line of text to describe this post that will display in an archive listing and meta description with SEO benefits."

 ---
-So you've decided to try using speech recognition to write code.
+You've decided to try using speech recognition to write code.
 You've installed all the things[^1] and it's time to start talking to your computer, but where do you start?
 If you are feeling like "OMG HOW DO I EVEN" with voice coding, I've compiled some learning strategies and tips to help you get started.

 _All functionality described in this post came from either [my Talon libraries] or [Talon Community repository].
-The voice commands are not part of Talon, but use Talon's API, so any of them can be customized or extended.
+The voice commands are not part of Talon, but use Talon's API, so everything is customizable.
 Talon is under rapid development, so the examples may change._

 # Start with the Basics

 ### Learning The Alphabet
 Learning the alphabet is a great place to start.
-It's a bite-size set of commands to learn, and they will be used all the time (spelling, keyboard shortcuts, vim, etc.) so it's important to be able to recall them quickly.
+It's a bite-size set of commands to learn, and they will be used all the time (spelling, keyboard shortcuts, vim, etc.) so it's important to have quick recall.
 The alphabet is a set of words where each word is a command for a letter key.
-The alphabet can be customized, but I recommend using another voice coder's alphabet as a starting point rather than inventing your own from scratch.
+The alphabet is customizable, but I recommend using another voice coder's alphabet as a starting point rather than inventing your own from scratch.
 You can find one in the [Talon Community repository][], or start with mine:

 > air bat cap dip each far gone harp sit jury crunch look mad near odd pit quench red sun trap urge vest whale plex yank zip